SirDagen/php-beautiful-numbers/README.md

 ## 1. sinum() – SI numbers ##

 Not only in the physics department it is good practice to use the [SI format](https://en.wikipedia.org/wiki/International_System_of_Units) for writing down any number (in particular of course very large or small numbers).
-This ensures easy readability (thanks to the SI prefixes as n, µ, m, k, M, G, ...) and only produces an output as precise as necessary (usually 3 digits are the sweet spot, meaning the total number of significant digits = 56.9).
+This ensures easy readability (thanks to the SI prefixes as n, µ, m, k, M, G, ...) and only produces an output as precise as necessary (usually 3 digits are the sweet spot, meaning the total number of significant digits like in 56.9).

 ```php
 echo $bn->sinum( 73672048 ); // no unit